Sesame Steak Stir-Fry

 Heat a large skillet over high heat; add 2 teaspoons sesame oil.
 Add the scallions, cucumber and cabbage; stir-fry until the vegetables start softening, about 2 minutes.
 Add the carrots and 1/4 cup water; cook, stirring, until the water evaporates and the vegetables are tender, 2 to 3 minutes.
 Transfer to a bowl; wipe out the skillet.

 Heat the remaining 2 teaspoons sesame oil in the skillet over medium-high heat.
 Add the ginger and jalapenos; stir-fry 30 seconds.
 Transfer the steak to the skillet using a slotted spoon; stir-fry until browned, 2 to 3 minutes.

-Whisk 3/4 cup water into the steak marinade; add to the skillet and cook, stirring, until thick, about 2 minutes.
+Add the steak marinade back to the skillet and cook, stirring, until thick, about 2 minutes.
 Return the vegetables to the skillet and heat through.
 Serve over rice.